MandoAP/Makai/README.md

 # Makai

 ### Makai technology revolutionizes the way you reserve your desired water sports equipment, making it more accessible and hassle-free.
-By partnering with local entrepreneurs, our platform enables you to rent out high-quality equipment, providing a vast network of options to choose from, all located close to your chosen water destination.
+By partnering with local entrepreneurs, Makai platform enables you to rent out high-quality equipment, providing a vast network of options to choose from, all located close to your chosen water destination.
 This repository contains SQL, .NET, and React code.
 My role as a software engineer was to implement the functionality of the comments feature.
 I was required to handle all the coding from the backend to the frontend.
 Below is a list of the actions I took to accomplish my responsibilities.

 ● Developed and structured the comments feature functionality from front-end to back-end.